 Recipe courtesy of Diana Bauman's Nourishing Cookies for a Healthy Holiday.

 A Few Notes

-Secondly, the recipe has two variations — the no-bake cookie rolled in shredded coconut or the no-bake cookie dipped in chocolate then topped with coconut.
-I bet you can guess which option we chose.
+Also, the recipe has 2 variations — the no bake cookie rolled in shredded coconut or the no bake cookie dipped in chocolate then topped with coconut.
+It's kinda a no-brainer which one we had to make. 😉

 Shared with permission from Diana Bauman’s Nourishing Cookies for a Healthy Holiday.

 - Combine coconut oil and 1 cup shredded coconut in bowl of a food processor or Vitamix.

 - Then process on high speed, scraping down the sides every once in a while, until it reaches a butter consistency.
 (If you already have coconut butter, use ½ cup.)